-1.3 A reference to a particular law is a reference to it as it is in force for the time being taking account of any amendment, extension, or re-enactment and includes any subordinate legislation for the time being in force made under it.
+1.4 A reference to a statute or statutory provision is a reference to it as it is in force for the time being, taking account of any amendment, extension, or re-enactment and includes any subordinate legislation for the time being in force made under it.

-1.6 The Schedule to this agreement forms part of (and is incorporated into) this agreement.
+1.7 The Schedule to this Agreement forms part of (and is incorporated into) this Agreement.

-2.1 The Company shall engage the Contractor and the Contractor shall provide the Services on the terms of this agreement.
+2.1 The Company shall engage the Supplier and the Supplier shall provide the Services on the terms of this Agreement.

-2.2 The Company shall not be obliged to allocate the Contractor any Jobs.
+2.2 The Company shall not be obliged to allocate the Supplier any Jobs.

 2.3 The Engagement shall be deemed to have commenced on the Commencement Date and shall continue unless and until terminated:

 (a) as provided by the terms of this Agreement; or